arif-rachim/ferenium/README.md

     *   Use the navigation function to switch between pages.
     *   Interact with different form elements such as text, number, radio buttons and checkboxes.

-The development process in Sate Suite generally involves:
+The development process in Ferenium generally involves:

 1.  **Designing the UI:** Using the Designer mode to drag and drop components, customize their properties and styles, and build the desired user interface.